sunil233/POCWebAPi/README.md

 2) Restore the packages

-# Disclaimer:This sample Project is for training and learning purpose only.Not for commerical use.
+# Disclaimer:This sample Project is for training and learning purpose.